 NYC elopement photographer – JC Lemon Photography

-At least 24 hours before going to City Hall to get married, you’ll need to obtain your marriage license.
-See our essential guide to eloping in NYC for detailed steps on obtaining the paperwork.
-Basically you’ll go into the same office the day before, or earlier, to complete this step.
+At least 24 hours before going to the City Clerk’s office to get married, you’ll need to obtain your license.
+See my essential guide to eloping in NYC for detailed steps on obtaining the marriage license.
+Basically you’ll go into the same City Clerk’s office the day before your wedding, or earlier, to complete this step.

-When you arrive you’ll go through a security checkpoint, show your IDs and license paperwork to the clerk, and receive a number.
-Your number will be called up once to sign the paperwork (including your witnesses) and pay the $25 ceremony fee, and then you’ll be called up again to go in for the ceremony.
-It’s important to note that you cannot customize your ceremony at all; everyone gets the same standard vows and the ceremony itself lasts a brief 2 minutes.
+When you arrive to City Hall on your wedding day, you’ll first go through a security checkpoint.
+Then at the front desk you’ll show your IDs and marriage license paperwork to the clerk, who will give you a ticket with a number on it.
+The first time your number is called to sign the paperwork, along with your witnesses, and pay the $25 ceremony fee.
+Then you’ll be called up again to go in for the ceremony, which itself lasts a short few minutes.
+It’s important to note that you cannot personalize your vows or have any readings; everyone receives the same scripted ceremony.

 Who will marry us?

-One of the officiants with the marriage bureau will perform your ceremony.
-They have a few in rotation and the most well-known is James Mitchell (before I knew his name, I just referred to him as “that mustache guy” and everyone knew who I meant).
+One of the clerks with the marriage bureau will perform your ceremony.
+They have a few in rotation and the most well-known is James (before I knew his name, I just referred to him as “that mustache guy” and everyone knew whom I meant).
 They’re all great and do their best to make a 2 minute ceremony feel as warm and personal as possible.

 Enjoy yourselves!
 Your experience at City Hall is what you make of it.
-Use the wait time to people watch, chat with your guests, or just to reflect on the occasion with your soon-to-be spouse.
+Use the wait time to watch other couples getting married, chat with your guests, or just to reflect on the occasion with your soon-to-be spouse.
 If you’re getting married in the Summer, bring a bottle of water.
 While there are restrooms inside, there are no water fountains.